“A gente passa, a gente olha, a gente pára

 Carlos Drummond de Andrade

-Rio a city where the urban perspective is integrated with the nature that gives rise to “a street culture” with large open spaces, public parks, gardens and waterfront, which are part of the daily life of its inhabitants.
+Rio is a city where urban life is so integrated with nature that it has given rise to an outdoor culture with open spaces, public parks, gardens, and waterfronts, all of which are integral parts of its inhabitants’ daily lives.

-Rio de Janeiro, its sea and its nature as UNESCO expressed in its opinion have inspired the work of musicians, poets, urban planners and artists in general.
+Rio de Janeiro’s sea and nature, as UNESCO declared, have inspired the work of musicians, poets, urban planners, and many artists.

-An iconic symbol of the popular art of Lapa has a history with a sad ending but with an emblematic meaning.
+An iconic landmark of the popular Rio neighborhood of Lapa has a colorful history with a sad ending but a symbolic meaning.